Germany frees Al Jazeera journalist despite Egypt's request

 Mansour’s case has put Germany in an awkward position as it tries to balance business interests and human rights.

-Chancellor Angela Merkel was criticized by opposition parties and rights groups for hosting Sisi this month.
+Chancellor Angela Merkel was criticised by opposition parties and rights groups for hosting Sisi this month.
 During that visit, German industrial group Siemens signed an 8-billion-euro ($9-billion) gas and wind-power deal with Egypt.

 Last year, an Egyptian court jailed three Al Jazeera journalists on charges that included aiding a terrorist group.
 One of them, Australian Peter Greste, was released in February after 400 days in prison.